Travel guide

 What is an eSIM?

-The eSIM (embedded SIM or eUICC — embedded Universal Integrated Circuit Card) is functionally the same as a physical SIM, but integrated directly into the phone's motherboard at the time of manufacture.
+The eSIM (embedded SIM or eUICC — embedded Universal Integrated Circuit Card) is functionally the same as a physical SIM, but integrated directly into the phone's motherboard during manufacturing.
 It is not a removable card: it is a chip soldered inside the device.

-Apple introduced it en masse with the iPhone XS (2018).
+Apple massively introduced it with the iPhone XS (2018).
 Since 2022, all iPhones for the American market are eSIM-only (without a physical slot).
-In Spain and Europe, current phones have dual SIM: a physical slot + eSIM.
+In Spain and Europe, current phones have dual SIM: one physical slot + eSIM.

 Advantages of eSIM over physical SIM

-The classic scene of a traveler looking for a SIM kiosk at their destination airport, jet-lagged and with luggage in hand, is no longer necessary.
-With a PuraSIM eSIM, you install the plan from your couch before leaving: you scan the QR in the confirmation email, confirm the installation, and you're done.
-Upon landing, you activate data and you're connected.
+The classic scene of a traveler looking for a SIM kiosk at the destination airport, jet-lagged and with luggage in hand, is no longer necessary.
+With a PuraSIM eSIM, you install the plan from your couch before you leave: scan the QR code in the confirmation email, confirm the installation, and you're done.
+Upon landing, you activate data and you already have a connection.
+If you prefer a step-by-step guide with all the menus according to your mobile model, here is the guide on how to install an eSIM.

 2. No risk of losing the original SIM